JuliaMolSim/NeighbourLists.jl/README.md

 Single-threaded, the Julia version is faster than matscipy for small systems, probably due  to the overhead of dealing with Python, but on large systems it is tends to be slower (up to around a factor 2 for 100,000 atoms).
-However, the Julia version is also multi-threaded with reasonably good scaling.
+However, the Julia version is also multi-threaded, which makes up for that (but otherwise scales poorly).

 The package is intended to be used with [JuLIP.jl](https://github.com/libAtoms/JuLIP.jl), but can be used as